tumble-weed/myhelp/help.md

 # bash run a command with spaces
 eval $cmd
 # bash inherit variables from parent but dont modify parent shell
+# bash exporting variables to subshells
+No, you can't interact with the parent shell from a subprocess it spawned (without that shell's active participation, which isn't reasonably/practically available in the scenario at hand) -- but you can export your variables to make them accessible to new shells started in child processes.

+Running

+set -a

+...will make any variable defined going forward be automatically exported to the environment, even without an explicit export command.